-I have been creating digital resources for English teachers for about four years now.
+I have been creating digital resources and Google Slides teaching templates for English teachers for about four years now.
 I remember the first time I created an activity for Google Classroom.
 I had just returned from maternity leave to find that my maternity sub had been gifted with a cart of laptops.

 Great, I thought!
 I don’t have to fight for time in the LRC anymore.

 Little did I know that being 1:1 would mean more than having easy access for students to type their essays.

 Now, slow your roll.
 I know what you’re thinking…no no no, a million times no, technology does not equal engagement, and it sure is not the magical cure-all.
 In fact, the more technologically-savvy our students become, the more our “cool” activities become background noise.

 But it is about technology PLUS relationships…and sound pedagogy…and innovation…and authenticity…and rigor…and and and.

 Technology is a tool, so let’s learn a few ways to harness it, shall we?